Ir0n2/GopherSMTP/README.md

 ## 🧠 Why Use This?

 > Use it to scare your friends with creepy texts or fake emails.
-For example, I once used it to tell my friend (pretending to be his hospital) that his vaccine was contaminated with HIV.
-He didn’t sleep for two days.
-That’s the kind of prank power we’re talking about.

 ---